 A class rep has an extremely important role.
 They work collaboratively with staff to enhance the student experience, and help to facilitate communication between staff and students.
 This can involve:

 - Representation, which might mean voicing and resolving concerns or issues relating to learning experiences in the class.

 - Consultation: providing constructive feedback regarding subject changes or general students' learning experience to the academic staff.

 - Learning enhancement by contributing to improvements of learning experience with regards to teaching and learning.

-Class reps run the evaluations of papers and teachers at the end of every semester.
+Class reps run the evaluations of papers and teachers at the end of every trimester.
 This evaluation process is an important way for the University to improve teaching and learning.

-Each undergraduate class, regardless of size, elects at least one class rep at the beginning of each semester.
-Class reps meet in departmental meetings at least twice a semester.
+Each undergraduate class, regardless of size, elects at least one class rep at the beginning of each trimester.
+Class reps meet in departmental meetings usually at least twice a trimester.